February 1, 2023

-On my second trip to Tucson, Arizona, I spent two hours at the Tucson airport monitoring the FlightRadar24 app to see which runway the early morning aircraft were using for departures.
-I then triangulated that with the location of the world’s largest airplane boneyard, located at Davis-Monthan Air Force Base.
+On a trip to Tucson, Arizona, I spent two hours at the Tucson airport monitoring the FlightRadar24.
+It was important to see which runway the early morning departures were using.
+I triangulated that with the location of the world’s largest airplane boneyard, located at Davis-Monthan Air Force Base.
 My goal as an aviation photographer was to capture an aerial view of this massive aircraft boneyard.
 I never thought I’d get to create my very own airplane boneyard aerial photos.
 I was wrong!

 The beauty and symmetry of this desert icon are remarkable from the road and from the air.
 From the Southwest 737 I was flying on, I swear I shot these military planes for 1 continuous minute.
 I felt like I could see them forever, but my camera could only captures for a few seconds.
 The morning sunlight was casting beautiful shadows on the ground as well.
 Thee conditions were perfect to capture aviation photos of the coolest military aircraft boneyard in the world.